1991 Great Plains tornado outbreak: Andover, Kansas

 At 6:31 p.m.
 CDT (23:31 UTC), with the sirens not functional, the police drove through the Golden Spur Mobile Home Park and through the town warning residents to seek shelter.
-10 minutes later, the large wedge-shaped tornado entered southern Andover and began to impact the mobile home park, which ultimately sustained a direct hit.
+10 minutes later, the now large wedge-stovepipe hybrid tornado entered southern Andover and began to impact the mobile home park, which ultimately sustained a direct hit.
 Of the 244 manufactured homes, 205, or about 84 percent of them, were destroyed.
 Post-storm interviews by health officials found that 339 residents were home during the tornado, of which 146 evacuated, 149 sought refuge in the community shelter, and 38 remained in their homes.
 No casualties occurred among individuals who fled or utilized the shelter.
 However, 13 people were killed, another 17 were hospitalized, and 9 sustained minor injuries among the group who remained in their structures.
 Additional homes were swept from their foundations to the west of this park, where the Andover tornado earned its F5 rating.
 Throughout the city, over 1,500 residences were devastated.
 The tornado continued northeast, affecting the outskirts of Towanda.
 Twenty minutes later, the violent tornado dissipated west of El Dorado and north of the Kansas Turnpike, though the parent supercell later produced additional tornadoes.
 Along the tornado's path, 84 frame houses and 14 businesses were leveled.
 A total of 225 people were injured.
 It was the final Kansas tornado to be given an F5 rating prior to the implementation of the Enhanced Fujita Scale, which was principally used on the Greensburg EF5 tornado on May 4, 2007.